ProfBalthazar85/Intelligent_Pumping_System/README.md

-# PID-Controlled Variable Speed Constant Pressure Centrifugal Pumping System
+# PID-Controlled Variable Speed Centrifugal Pumping System
 This repo holds firmware (in MCS51 assembly) for the Atmel AT89C55 microcontroller.
 The microcontroller is at the center of an embedded controller that controls a variable speed drive (VFD) and four centrifusal pumps to generate constant fluid pressure and/or change water flow based on input hydrographs.